CopenhagenCityArchives/CorrectOCR/README.md

 To train the software, one must first create or obtain set of matching original uncorrected files with corresponding known-correct "gold" files.
 Additionally, a dictionary of the target language is needed.

-The original+gold file pairs are then used to create _k_ replacement candidates for each token in a new given file.
-A number of heuristic decisions are configured based on whether a new token is found in the dictionary, are the candidates preferable to the original, etc. Finally, a CLI presents the annotator with the candidates, and a new corrected file is generated.
+The pairs (original, gold) files are then used to create _k_ replacement candidates for each token (word) in a new given file.
+A number of heuristic decisions are configured based on whether a given token is found in the dictionary, are the candidates preferable to the original, etc. Finally, a CLI can be used by the annotator to select among the candidates, and a new corrected file is generated.

-When a corrected file is satisfactory, it can be moved to the gold folder and used to tune the HMM further and improve the _k_-best correction candidates for subsequent files.
+When a corrected file is satisfactory, it can be moved or copied to the gold directory and in turn be used to tune the HMM further, thus improving the _k_-best candidates for subsequent files.

 Configuration
 -------------